rishitachoubey/go-task-manager-app/README.md

 ### 📋 Table View (`/table`)
 - Custom-built table (no external Table libs)
 - Infinite scroll for tasks
-- Filtering by status, priority, assignee
+- Filtering by status, priority, and assignee
 - Search by task name/description
 - Sorting by columns
 - Edit Columns Modal (show/hide & reorder with persistence)